CharizardAcademy/convtransformer/readme.md

 ### data cleaning

-We use the Moses script to clean the data.
+We use the Moses script ([Koehn et al. in 2007](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.332.8432&rep=rep1&type=pdf)) to clean the data.
 The Moses tools are public available at https://github.com/moses-smt/mosesdecoder.git.
 We use the following scripts to clean the data:

 ``` shell
 /mosesdecoder/scripts/tokenizer/remove-non-printing-char.perl